Robert Goldstone: Biography

 Goldstone earned his PhD from the University of Michigan, Ann Arbor.
 He was awarded two American Psychological Association Young Investigator awards in 1995 for articles appearing in Journal of Experimental Psychology, the 1996 Chase Memorial Award for Outstanding Young Researcher in Cognitive Science, a 1997 James McKeen Cattell Sabbatical Award, the 2000 APA Distinguished Scientific Award for Early Career Contribution to Psychology in the area of Cognition and Human Learning, a 2004 Troland Research Award from the National Academy of Sciences, and the 2024 Howard Crosby Warren Medal for Outstanding Achievement in Experimental Psychology from the Society of Experimental Psychologists.
 He was the editor of Cognitive Science from 2001 to 2005, and associate editor of Psychonomic Bulletin & Review from 1998 to 2000.
 He was elected as a fellow of the Society of Experimental Psychologists in 2004, a fellow of Cognitive Science Society in 2006, and a fellow of the American Academy of Arts and Sciences in 2016.
 He was Director of the Indiana University Cognitive Science Program from 2006 to 2011.
-Since 2020, he is the editor of Current Directions in Psychological Science.
+Since 2020, he is the executive editor of Current Directions in Psychological Science.

 He is married to the computer scientist, Katy Börner.